SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 Nodal Combine
 -------------
-Nodal Combine takes the "reduced" values from "Derivation Method"
+**Nodal Combine** takes the "reduced" values from "Derivation Method" and does a similar combination.
+Additionally, there a centroidal option.

 The included methods are:
+ - Centroid
  - Mean
  - Absolute Max
  - Min